HL7/fhir-bfdr/input/pagecontent/StructureDefinition-Observation-none-of-specified-abnormal-conditions-of-newborn-intro.md

-Presence of this observation indicates that none of the abnormal conditions of newborn specifyable in this IG are reported.If the none-of-the-above observation is present in the bundle, then its complement should not be used (see <a href='usage.html#abnormal-conditions-of-newborn'>note on missing abnormal conditions of newborn data</a>)
+Presence of this observation indicates that none of the abnormal conditions of newborn specifyable in this IG are reported.
+If the none-of-the-above observation is present in the bundle, then none of the abnormal conditions listed in the IJE mapping table below should be used (see <a href='usage.html#abnormal-conditions-of-newborn'>note on missing abnormal conditions of newborn data</a>)

 ### IJE Mapping